 Understanding Classic Diamond Ring Designs

-Classic designs emphasize symmetry, balance, and long-term wearability.
-They often use round brilliant or princess-cut diamonds due to their established visual appeal.
+Classic styles often use round brilliant or princess-cut diamonds because of their established visual appeal.

 Exploring Modern Diamond Ring Designs